md-jakir/laravel-app1/README.md

 Here, first portion of the blad.php file called app1 should match with route /app1.
 # Build image and push:
 When I done then create Dockerfile and docker compose file to build the image.
+To build the image and push to docker hub I use jenkins pipeline.
+To do this need to install neccessary plugins first in jenkins.
+I'll get docker.build, docker.withRegistry options when we install docker plugins in jenkins.